ruuda/blog/posts/passphrase-entropy.md

 _Virtually any passphrase that a human can remember, does not have enough entropy to generate a strong cryptographic key._
-Even though most modern encryption algorithms use key sizes of 128 or 256 bits, a comparatively 'strong' passphrase has nowhere near this amount of entropy bits.
+Even though most modern encryption algorithms use key sizes of 128 or 256 bits, a comparatively ‘strong’ passphrase has nowhere near this amount of entropy bits.

 <!--more-->